MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Create a data collection rule and install the Azure Monitor Agent.md

 >**Note**: Create your data collection rule in the same region as your destination Log Analytics workspace or Azure Monitor workspace.
 You can associate the data collection rule to machines or containers from any subscription or resource group in the tenant.

-1. In the search box at the top of the portal, enter data collection rules.
+1. In the search box at the top of the portal, enter **data collection rules**.
 Select Data collection rules in the search results.

 2. Select **+ Create**.